batmandoescalc/code_2600/README.md

 ![machine_learning1](https://github.com/user-attachments/assets/67fa2d34-25f2-4d14-b7a8-50bd3c1fd603)

-### For more information, please see the Wiki linked at the top of the page.
+### For more information, please see "Wiki" at the top of the page.